--If you need more short variable names, please pick a single letter from the alphabet and use this as a prefix for all of your names, so if you choose 'f', your variables can be 'fa', 'fb', 'fc' and so on.
-I've taken the letter 'N' so don't use this.
-Local variables you should be able to call whatever you like.
+-If you need more global variable names, pick a single letter to use as a prefix for all of your names, so if you choose 'f', your variables can be 'fa', 'fb', 'fc', 'fscore' and so on.
+See the resources spreadsheet to find out which prefixes have already been taken.

 e=all f=flr m=camera p=print r=rnd

-IDs -Please make it clear when you post the cart which resources you have used and where they are.
+-Please make it clear when you post the cart which resources you have used and where they are.

-Make the controls intuitive, or provide tooltips.
+-Make the controls intuitive, or provide tooltips.

-Each game should only play through once before booting the player back out to the meta-game.
+-Each game should only play through once before booting the player back out to the meta-game.
 One playthrough should take max 60-90 secs (remember the aim is to play all the games in a row).

-During gameplay, at (0,123) on the screen, display a string that says "GAMENAME (YOURNAME)", max 32 chars
+-During gameplay, at (0,123) on the screen, display a string that says "GAMENAME (YOURNAME)", max 32 chars

 Make it as polished as you can!